Budgens closes 34 stores

 If you have a faulty item, you could register your claim with the administrators for the cost of fixing the item, or for a refund if there's still time to reject the item.

-If you paid for goods that cost under £100 on a credit or debit card, you may be able to claim under chargeback.
+If you paid for goods that cost less than £100 on a credit or debit card, you may be able to claim under chargeback.

 If the value of your goods exceeds £100, you can claim under Section 75 of the Consumer Credit Act if the item is faulty.